-Lung Foundation Australia, in collaboration with the Centre of Research Excellence in Pulmonary Fibrosis (CRE-PF), look forward to presenting this webinar: PF / ILD Clinical Trials: Exploring current research and insights into participation.
+Lung Foundation Australia, in collaboration with the Centre of Research Excellence in Pulmonary Fibrosis (CRE-PF), look forward to presenting this webinar to explore the latest in pulmonary fibrosis clinical trials.

-This live webinar featuring A/Prof Vidya Navaratnam, Respiratory Physician, and Prof. Ian Glaspole, Respiratory & Sleep Disorders Physician, will provide you with an insight into PF/ILD clinical trials.
+In this live webinar featuring A/Prof Vidya Navaratnam, Respiratory Physician, and Prof Ian Glaspole, Respiratory & Sleep Disorders Physician, you will discover what’s new and upcoming in PF/ILD clinical trials and learn how the participation process works.

 During this session, we’ll cover:

-- Insights into what it’s like to take part in a clinical trial and how to get involved
+- Insights into clinical trial participation and how to get involved

 - An overview of the Pulmonary Fibrosis Australasian Clinical Trials (PACT) Network